- Electronic Materials (Databases, articles, ebooks)

 - Architecture Library: Designated parking for users with handicap parking placards or permits in Lots F and H

-- Curriculum Materials Library: Designated parking for users with handicap parking placards or permits in Lot J
+- Teacher Development & Resource Library: Designated parking for users with handicap parking placards or permits in Lot J

 - Music Library: Designated parking for users with handicap parking placards or permits in Lots B and C